 “I was never hopeful that it was going to cure him.
 I just wanted to comfort him,” Steiner said.

-Current research into medical marijuana for dogs
+Current research into medical cannabis for dogs

 As more states pass legislation legalizing both medical and recreational marijuana for humans, veterinarians are finding themselves in need of clearer answers for clients seeking cannabis as an alternative treatment for pets.
-Research has been difficult due to strict legal barriers, but that is gradually changing as more states pass statutes allowing academic research.

-According to Dr. Tim Hackett, Hospital Director and Professor, Emergency and Critical Care Medicine at of Colorado State University, College of Veterinary Medicine and Biomedical Sciences, the truth is is that not a lot of research has been done.
+According to Dr. Tim Hackett, Hospital Director and Professor, Emergency and Critical Care Medicine at Colorado State University, College of Veterinary Medicine and Biomedical Sciences, the truth is that not a lot of research has been done.
+Research has been difficult due to strict legal barriers, but that’s gradually changing as more states pass statutes allowing academic research.

 A 2016 survey of Canna-Pet customers conducted by CSU found that over 64% of dog owners felt hemp products helped their animals either moderately or a great deal.
 While the survey provides promising anecdotal evidence, scientifically-controlled research still needs to be done.
 In other words, medical marijuana for dogs may be effective, but veterinary science isn’t sure.